macgibbons/sql-professional/book-2-carnival-reports/chapters/CARNIVAL_REPORTS.md

 <br>

-## Dealership Reports
+## Vehicle Reports

 ### Inventory
-1. For each dealership, show the count of each vehicle model that it currently has in stock.
+1. For each Vehicle, show the count of each Model that is in stock.
+2. For each Vehicle, show the count of each Make that is in stock.
-2. Across all dealerships, show the count of each vehicle model that is currently in stock.
+2. For each Vehicle, show the count of each BodyType that is in stock.

 ### Purchasing Power